simple86/DRStencil/README.md

-# FSStencil
+# DRStencil
-Automatic generation of GPU code for fusion-semi stencil.
+Automatic generation of GPU code for data-reusing stencil.